Ranked! Arsene Wenger’s 10 most defining moments at Arsenal

 "When will this team win another trophy?"
 ITV's Gary Newbon asked Gunners skipper Patrick Vieira after Arsenal somehow snatched defeat from the jaws of victory in the 2001 FA Cup Final against Liverpool at the Millennium Stadium.

-For the third consecutive campaign, the Gunners – who took the lead through Freddie Ljungberg and missed a hatful of other chances – had failed to land silverware, and their defensive fragility was painfully evident.

-Michael Owen’s two late goals prompted calls for Arsenal’s ageing defence to be dismantled, and Vieira flirted with Real Madrid in the off-season.
+For the third successive season, the Gunners – who took the lead through Freddie Ljungberg and missed a hatful of other chances – had failed to land silverware, and their defensive fragility was painfully evident.
+Their torturer-in-chief was Michael Owen, whose two late goals prompted calls for Arsenal’s ageing defence to be dismantled, and Vieira – not for the last time – flirted outrageously with Real Madrid in the close season.
 But he, Adams, David Seaman and Lee Dixon were far from done at Highbury.

 6. Money, money, money: Arsenal 1-2 Chelsea, Apr 2004

-For all of Arsenal fans' chants about sticking Russian money up certain orifices, there was no hiding the significance of newly moneyed Chelsea's victory in the 2004 Champions League quarter-finals.
+For all of Arsenal fans' chants about sticking Russian money up certain orifices, there was no hiding the significance of newly moneyed Chelsea's victory at Highbury in the 2004 Champions League quarter-finals.

-Claudio Ranieri's men hadn't triumphed at Highbury since November 1998, but their 2-1 victory was a sign of things to come – namely a blue tidal wave of Roman Abramovich's petrodollars which engulfed Arsenal over the next few years.
+Claudio Ranieri's side hadn't won in N5 since November 1998, but their 2-1 victory – courtesy of an unlikely Wayne Bridge winner – demonstrated that although Arsenal were storming through the Premiership season in sensational style, a blue tidal wave of Roman Abramovich's petrodollars would engulf them over the next few years.

-This game demonstrated that for all their domestic excellence, Arsenal circa 2004 were a busted flush in Europe.
-More long-term, it symbolised a monumental power shift in English football, one from which the Gunners have still never recovered.
+Much to Wenger's disgust, this match symbolised a monumental power shift in English football and demonstrated that for all his side’s domestic excellence, Arsenal circa 2004 were a busted flush in Europe.

 5. The windfall final: Arsenal 0-0 Man United, May 2005

-Intent on seeking revenge for the 2-0 October 2004 loss at Old Trafford which ended Arsenal's 49-match unbeaten run in the league, the capital club took on their deadly rivals in the 2005 FA Cup Final without injured talisman Thierry Henry.
+Intent on seeking revenge for the 2-0 October 2004 defeat at Old Trafford which ended Arsenal's 49-match unbeaten run in the league (a defeat which United manager Alex Ferguson claimed had "scrambled Arsene's brain"), the north Londoners took on their deadly rivals in the 2005 FA Cup Final minus injured talisman Thierry Henry.

-United dominated but in a very un-Arsenal-like performance under Wenger, the Frenchman's side sat deep in behind Dennis Bergkamp in a 4-5-1, rode their luck and clung on for penalties.
-Patrick Vieira scored the decisive spot-kick to bring the FA Cup back to Highbury – his last kick in an Arsenal shirt – and the Gunners have never quite been the same since.
+United dominated through the excellent Cristiano Ronaldo, but in a very un-Arsenal-like performance under Wenger, the Frenchman's side rode their luck and made it to penalties.
+Vieira scored the decisive spot-kick to bring the FA Cup back to Highbury – his last kick in an Arsenal shirt – and the Gunners have never quite been the same since.

+"I wouldn't want to play like that every week," admitted Wenger after the 'windfall' final.
+It would be nine long years before they landed their next trophy.

 4. Eight to be a Gooner: Man United 8-2 Arsenal, Aug 2011